 Then pour more tomato juice over top.
 You won’t need the entire can but use enough that it mostly covers the rolls.

-Bake them for about 2 hours in total, covered tightly with foil.
-You can start at 350 degrees then lower the heat to 300 for the second hour.
-If you’re freezing some, bake them for about an hour, then bake them the other hour before serving.
+If you’re going to eat your Cabbage Rolls right away, bake them for about 3 hours in total, covered tightly with foil.
+Start at 325 for 2 hours, then increase to 350 for the last hour.
 The long slow cooking time ensures the cabbage is very soft so you don’t end up with stringy pieces of cabbage.

 A popular way to serve Cabbage Rolls is with mashed potatoes.
 Or even better, roasted garlic mashed potatoes.
 Cut the very top off an entire head of garlic to expose the cloves, drizzle with olive oil, wrap in foil then toss in the oven for about 45 minutes or so while the Cabbage Rolls are cooking.
 Squeeze all the garlic into cooked potatoes, add some milk (or CREAM!) and butter and whip or mash.
 Yum.